 How to Rock Red Lips, No Matter What!

-Today, women are honoring International Women’s Day by wearing red.
-And while I admittedly own very few clothing items in the vivid hue, I am always game for a red lip!
+While I admittedly own very few clothing items in the vivid hue, I am always game for a red lip!
 It’s the color that I find many clients fear the most: it’s bold, bright, and impossible to ignore (not to mention potentially messy!)
 Here’s how to pull it off:

 - Red is a statement – so keep the rest of your face subtle.
 The fastest way to look put together and stylish with minimal effort is to slap on a bold lip!
 Other than making sure to tone down any redness in your skin, and maybe grooming your brows and/or applying a little mascara, you’ll need very little else.
 (But once you get more comfortable with bold makeup, adding a classic winged eyeliner is always a grand accompaniment, and as for eye makeup, smoky earthtones and metallics pair beautifully with red lips without being too overpowering.)